-On February 1, 2018, the Company signed an option agreement with Teck Resources Ltd. ("Teck") to acquire a 100% interest in the Thundercloud Gold Property, located in the Archean Manitou-Stormy Lakes Greenstone Belt in Ontario.
+On February 1, 2018, the Company signed an option agreement with Teck Resources Limited ("Teck") to acquire a 100% interest in the Thundercloud Gold Property, located in the Archean Manitou-Stormy Lakes Greenstone Belt in Ontario.
 Pursuant to the agreement, the Company has an option to earn up to a 100% interest in the property by spending \$6,000,000 over five years and by issuing 1,000,000 common shares of the Company to Teck.
-The first 500,000 common shares are to be issued within seven days of the Exchange's approval of the option agreement (issued) and the second 500,000 common shares are to be issued on the first anniversary of signing of the agreement (Note 8).
+The first 500,000 common shares are to be issued within seven days of the Exchange's approval of the option agreement (issued) and the remaining 500,000 common shares are to be issued on the first anniversary of signing of the agreement.
 The Company must spend \$300,000 in mandatory expenditures in the first year.
-By mutual agreement on February 14, 2019, the Company and Teck have agreed to defer the first anniversary share issuance for 500,000 shares until September 30, 2019, and the first year mandatory expenditure date will be adjusted when the Company is in the position to acquire a drill permit from Ministry of Northern Development and Mines ("MNDM").
+By agreements between the parties on December 6, 2018 and February 14, 2019, the dates in the expenditure schedule are deferred for such a length of time as is reasonably necessary to accommodate the work delay, and the remaining 500,000 common shares were to be issued by September 30, 2019.
+These shares were issued during the quarter.